Barry Otieno

-Barry Omondi Otieno is the chief executive officer and head of the secretariat at Football Kenya Federation.
+Barry Omondi Otieno is a Kenyan football administrator who served as the chief executive officer and head of the secretariat at Football Kenya Federation between 2019 and Oct 2024.

 Early life and education

 Otieno was born on 21 May 1983 in Nairobi, Kenya.
 He schooled at Valley Bridge Primary School in Nairobi then Pe Hill High School in Awendo, Migori county.
 He later acquired a Diploma of Journalism from the Kenya Institute of Mass Communication in 2006.
 Thereafter, he proceeded to Moi University where he graduated with a Bachelor of Science in Communication and Public Relations in 2013.

 He is a trained football coach with basic, advanced, child rights protection, intermediate, Dutch touch youth development coaching, Dutch touch coach of coaches, and KNVB youth development course certificates, all progressively acquired between the year 2005 and 2014 under the auspices of MYSA.
 He is a qualified MYSA instructor since 2014.

 Coaching career

 Away from his professional career, Barry is a trained football coach who has handled, among others, Komarock Stars, Timber Wolves, Bistro FC, and Kayole Youth between 2002 and 2010.
 He was the assistant coach of Mathare Youth U19 team in 2014 as well as the coach of MYSA Talent Academy.
 He last coached MYSA Kayole Zone from 2015-2016 before joining FKF.